Collaboration Guidelines

 - Your work belongs to you

-- Discuss collaboration roles
+- Be clear on collaboration roles

 - Express any expectations regarding editing